cdey/html-archiver/README.md

 # html-archiver
 An API that allows users to submit job requests by url and retrieve html by job id.

-A web platform that allows users to retrieve html by url or job id.
+Also has a web platform that allows users to retrieve html by url or job id.

 Uses a queue and worker to process jobs which entail downloading html.